-The aeromagnetic anomalies 7 and 10A have been described as 'exploratory targets' having discrete anomalous magnetic responses.
+The aeromagnetic anomaly 7 has been described as 'exploratory target' having discrete anomalous magnetic responses.
 Geometry of anomaly 7 is complex in that it is due to two sources at different depth.
-The shallow source is defined as vertically dipping 'pipe-like' source at a depth of \sim 75-80m below surface.
-Anomaly 10A can be modelled as a dipping 'ellipsoidal' shaped body which is 50m wide and has a depth extent of 330m.
+The shallow source is defined as vertically dipping 'pipe-like' source at a depth of $\sim$ 75-80m below surface.
+The estimated depth to the deeper magnetic body is 320-350m.
 The calculated susceptibility of the anomaly indicates that magnetic source holds significant degree of magnetization.